frHimanshu/Aetriks/README.md

 5. Transfer the executable to the Windows target PC and run it by double-clicking the file.

+6. The `exe_to_vba.py` file converts win64file.exe to output_vba.txt .
+[When Final Steps are finished, win64file.exe is created]

 ---

 ### **Step 3: Set Up the Aetriks Relay Server**